 WHAT IS FROST ?

 If you’ve ever walked on a patch of grass in the early morning heading to school, and as your walking, all you can hear is a distinct sound of crunching, as if you are walking on eggshells.
 Well if so, this is the sound of you breaking a tiny coating of ice that has built up over night, after temperatures dropped below freezing point.
 This is called frost.

 HOW DOES FROST FORM ?

 When the weather is cold, the temperature of the ground can often drop to below freezing point.
-This causes the water on the surface (Dew) of the ground to freeze and turn to ice, which we call frost.
-The ice-crystals in frost form a delicate, hair-like shape that can make frost appear spiky and fluffy.
+This makes the water on the surface (Dew) of the ground to freeze and turn to ice, which we call frost.
+The ice-crystals in frost form a delicate hair-like shape, that can make frost appear spiky and fluffy.

 WHAT IS DEW ?

 Dew is tiny drops of water that forms on cool surfaces in the morning or evening, when atmospheric vapor condenses (condensation).

 TYPES OF FROST !!!